.L-CYSTEINE & N-ACETYL-L-CYSTEINE (NAC)

 Cysteine is important in collagen production, as well as skin elasticity and texture.
 It therefore plays an important role in maintaining healthy skin.

-In addition, since L-cysteine is used in our body for the synthesis of glutathione and alpha lipoic acid, it indirectly helps maintain healthy skin by increasing these two antioxidants, regarded as most effective in slowing the aging process.
+In addition, since L-cysteine is used in our body for the synthesis of glutathione and alpha lipoic acid, it indirectly helps maintain healthy skin by increasing these two antioxidants, regarded as most effective in slowing the ageing process.

 L-cysteine has been suggested as an antidote for the negative effects of excessive alcohol intake, such as liver damage or hangover.
 This effect of L-cysteine is the result of its ability to counteract the poisonous effects of acetaldehyde, which is a dangerous neurotoxin and by-product of alcohol metabolism in our body.
 L-cysteine helps convert acetaldehyde to the relatively harmless acetic acid.
 In one study, rats that were exposed to a lethal dose of acetaldehyde had very high survival rates after receiving L-cysteine.